wsbctechnicalblog/wsbctechnicalblog.github.io/content/what-keeps-us-awake-at-night-patching.md

 > ![Cloud Accountability](../images/what-keeps-us-awake-at-night-patching-1.png)
 > Image Source: [Shared responsibility in the cloud](https://learn.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility)

 The image, I loaned from a Microsoft article, clearly shows that we are accountable for our servers and that we take responsibility to keep them up-to-date and secure.
-As we move to platform as a service (PaaS) or software as a service (SaaS) we delegate the accountability to the hosting vendor.
+As we move to platform-as-a-service (PaaS) or software-as-a-service (SaaS) we delegate the accountability to the hosting vendor.

 This area will be covered in a future post by one of our operations-focused engineers, but it is worth mentioning my personal checklist: